MILA-Wien/mila-server/README.md

   - To remove the volume, you need to use `docker volume rm`, as `docker compose rm -v` does not work.
   - Do not start directus before restoring the backup as it will start migrations on an empty db.
 - Backups are run with `--clean` so that they can be applied to an existing database.
-- To decompress the backup file, you can use `gzip` on linux or `7-zip` on windows.